Throwback: Olympic Medallist Pandelela Rinong On Taking The Plunge In Life

 “Most of the athletes lived in KL and were lucky, because over the weekends, they all had the comfort and support of their family, and got to taste home-cooked food every now and then.”

-At first thinking the world is pretty and trusting anyone and everyone, Pandelela is aware that she does lack certain life skills, and is starting to learn to be a bit more street-wise—a lesson learned through experience, so now she treats trust as a luxury, not to be given so freely and easily.
-Her manager, who accompanied Pandelela during the shoot revealed that “She gives very canned answers during interviews.
+At first thinking the world is pretty and trusting anyone and everyone, Pandelela is aware that she does lack certain life skills, and is starting to learn to be a bit more street-wise—a lesson learned through experience.
+Now she treats trust as a luxury, not to be given so freely and easily.
+Her manager, who accompanied Pandelela during the shoot revealed: “She gives very canned answers during interviews.
 She doesn’t usually reveal much, as she is pretty reserved and doesn’t warm up to people easily.”

 “I love going to the spa.
 Even my coach says I’m addicted to massages.
 It’s not really a bad addiction, but I try to go every weekend as long as I can find the time for it.
 I also go for the sports massage three times a week, because I’m not as physically strong as compared to my other teammates, so I need more time to recover.
 As for the car drifting, that’s not allowed because I cannot partake in activities that can potentially injure or affect my body.”

-The topic of diving eventually came about, as was natural, where the matter of what would have been different had she not chosen this path was asked.
-“I think I would have been just a normal girl, doing ordinary routines like going to school, getting married early,” she replied with a laugh.
+The topic of diving eventually came up.
+“I think I would have been just a normal girl (if I wasn't diving), observing ordinary routines like going to school and getting married early,” she laughed.
 “It probably would have been a simpler life.
 My cousins, who are younger than me are happily married with children.
 I’m grateful for the life I’ve led, and it is because of diving that I managed to move from a small town to KL.”